-There is a lot of paperwork that your lender will ask for during a mortgage refinance.
+There is a lot of paperwork that your lender will ask for during a home loan refinance.
 The lender’s goal is to verify your financial history, income, assets, and current financial standing.
+They may look at your debt to income ratio, recent bank statements, and will likely pull a credit report.
 When you have your documentation ready, you can easily continue the process so that you know you did everything you could to make the refinance process take less time.
 Some common forms of documentation that you may need to provide are:

 - Recent Pay Stubs

 - Recent Bank Statements

 - Your I.D.